 Learn more about the lab work within our division.

-We study the biology of macrophages in the pathogenesis of rheumatoid arthritis (RA).
+The Pope Lab studies the biology of macrophages in the pathogenesis of rheumatoid arthritis (RA).
 These studies are directed at defining the mechanisms that promote resistance to apoptosis or programmed cell death and the role of endogenous Toll Like Receptor (TLR) ligands in the pathogensis of RA.